omnicorum-dev/tama/README.md

 # tama

 A minimal command-line task manager.
-Tasks are stored as plain text files on disk — no database, no daemon, no sync service.
-Put your `TASKS/` folder anywhere (including a git repo or a synced folder) and it just works.
+Tasks are stored as plain text files on disk so you don't have to rely on github.

 ---